markcovello-home/repres-proj1/README.md

 # repres-proj1

-This reporitory is cerate to submit project1 for Reproducible research in JHU data scientist series for class begun 10/10/2016
+This repository is created to submit project1 for Reproducible Research in JHU data scientist series for class begun 10/10/2016